Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-flexbox/index.md

   <div float="right" class="img"><img src="./resources/flex20.png" /></div>

-- Let's change the `flex-grow` property of item 3 and see how it's affacted.
+- Let's change the `flex-grow` property of item 3 and see how it's affected.

 - Add the following code to your styleThree.css page.